tidalcycles/tidal-doc/blog/tidal_profile_tadokoro.md

 **Tell us about your livecoding music.**

 As I mentioned in the Livecoding section, I am interested in audio-visual expression through livecoding.
-In addition, I am interested in the theme of creating natural music with slightly twisted rhythms, such as polyrhythms and irregular time signatures.
+In addition to that, I am interested in rhythmic expressions that sound natural but are a little bit twisted.
+For example, I am interested in polyrhythms, polymeters, and asymmetrical rhythms.

 **How has your music evolved since you have been livecoding?**